Skip to main content

 If you carry out any licensable activities at your premises without a premises licence, you can be fined, sent to prison for up to 6 months, or both.

-See the guidance (GOV.UK) (chapter 8) or email: licensing@waverley.gov.uk
+See the guidance (GOV.UK) (chapter 8), our revised statement of licensing policy, or email: licensing@waverley.gov.uk

 What is considered to be an outside space is defined legally in the Health Act 2006 and the Smoke-free (Premises and Enforcement) Regulations 2006.
 The act introduced a ban on smoking in enclosed public places and the regulations define ‘enclosed’ and ‘substantially enclosed premises’ which apply in relation to inside and outside spaces under the Covid regulations.